abrady/VulkanRenderer/README.md

 1. render the skull with stencil write on passing pixels
 2. render the wall
 3. render the skull 1% larger with stencil set to accept only failing tests and with depth buffer turned off

+## 1/11/24
+fixed the bad looking skull! tl;dr: load/store ops matter!

+    depthAttachment.stencilLoadOp = VK_ATTACHMENT_LOAD_OP_DONT_CARE;

+So having the depth/stencil attachment set to "don't care" seems to mean that, even if you call clear, the driver is free to optimize this away because you're clearing a buffer you said you don't care about.

+Instead you have to set it to clear, just like depth:

+    depthAttachment.stencilLoadOp = VK_ATTACHMENT_LOAD_OP_CLEAR;

 ## 1/11/24 first stencil: outline
 The OutlineWorld sample works by rendering the model twice: